 Does the FFCRA mandate job restoration following leave?

 Emergency FMLA leave taken is generally job-protected requiring an employer to restore employees to their prior positions or an equivalent position following leave.
+However, Emergency FMLA leave may be taken only if the employee has work from which to take leave.
 The FFCRA includes an exception for employers with fewer than 25 employees, if the employee’s position no longer exists following leave due to operational changes caused by a public health emergency, subject to certain conditions, including requiring the employer to attempt to place the employee in an equivalent position over a one-year period.

 How long is the Emergency FMLA leave available for eligible employees?

 The FFCRA is set to expire December 31, 2020.

 How long must the employee be employed to qualify for EPSL?

 Covered employers must give emergency paid sick leave to any employee, regardless of the length of employment, for a qualifying emergency related to the coronavirus.

 Full-time employees are entitled to 80 hours of emergency paid sick leave, capped at $511 per day ($5,110 total) when the employee is absent for eligible reasons related to his own circumstances or capped at $200 per day ($2,000 total) for reasons related to eligible care for another person.
 Part-time employees are entitled to receive a proportionately similar amount of leave based on their average hours worked in a two-week period.